code-tom-code/D3D8toD3D9shim/README.md

 ### Prerequisites

-You will need to have Visual Studio 2017 or higher installed, both for building this project, and for runtime JIT as well.
+You will need to have Visual Studio 2017 or higher installed for building this project.
 `
 Get Visual Studio 2017 from Microsoft, it's free now for noncommercial use and it's still arguably the best IDE on Windows for C++ programming!
 `